HarshalLathiya/QR_Code_Project_/README.md

 🔗 Live Demo:
 👉 https://qr-code-project-0iyu.onrender.com

-💬 Would love your feedback and suggestions!
+💬 Would love your feedback and suggestions!.